Quantal response equilibrium

 it provides an equilibrium notion with bounded rationality.
 QRE is not an equilibrium refinement, and it can give significantly different results from Nash equilibrium.
 QRE is only defined for games with discrete strategies, although there are continuous-strategy analogues.

 In a quantal response equilibrium, players are assumed to make errors in choosing which pure strategy to play.
 The probability of any particular strategy being chosen is positively related to the payoff from that strategy.
 In other words, very costly errors are unlikely.

 The equilibrium arises from the realization of beliefs.
 A player's payoffs are computed based on beliefs about other players' probability distribution over strategies.
 In equilibrium, a player's beliefs are correct.

 Application to data

-When analyzing data from the play of actual games, particularly from laboratory experiments, particularly from experiments with the matching pennies game, Nash equilibrium can be unforgiving.
+When analyzing data from the play of actual games, particularly from laboratory experiments with the matching pennies game, Nash equilibrium can be unforgiving.
 Any non-equilibrium move can appear equally "wrong", but realistically should not be used to reject a theory.
 QRE allows every strategy to be played with non-zero probability, and so any data is possible (though not necessarily reasonable).